 Differentiated market targeting offers us a little more depth and clarity.
 It’s otherwise known as ‘segmented’ marketing and entails isolating a number of (generally two or more) primary target segments that have the most potential value for the company.

 Once a brand has defined those few targets, the plan is then to develop separate marketing strategies for each.

 This type of market targeting is one of the most common.
 It makes sense for brands to identify several market segments and then design separate, concentrated strategies for each.
-In this way, companies don’t just constantly churn out products that are all the same, with no uniqueness, in the hope that consumers will just eat-up whatever is offered to them.
-No. Segmented market targeting understands that consumers fit into different groups that require, and respond well to, personalization.
+In this way, companies don’t just constantly churn out products that are all the same, with no uniqueness, in the hope that consumers will just eat up whatever is offered to them.
+Segmented market targeting understands that consumers fit into different groups that require, and respond well to, personalisation.

-Voted one of the best sneaker brands in the world right now, and the best retro running shoes of 2019, according to FashionBeans, Nike, are known as the Undisputed Masters of Hype.
+In 2019, Nike boasted annual footwear sales of $22.3 billion, was voted one of the best sneaker brands in the world, and the best retro running shoes of 2019 and, according to FashionBeans, Nike, are known as the Undisputed Masters of Hype.
 And the stats reflect this:

-Even with the rise of big brand competitors such as Adidas teaming up with global stars and influencers, like Kanye West, Nike still remains one of the most dominant players in sneaker fashion.
+Even with the rise of big brand competitors such as Adidas teaming up with global stars and influencers, like Kanye West, Nike still remain one of the most dominant players in sneaker fashion.